-You do not need a formal education to become a Disability Support Worker, but having a qualification certainly helps.
+You don't need a formal education to become a Disability Support Worker, but having a qualification certainly helps.

 Like most industries, if you want to progress in the disability support sector, you may want to consider formalising your experience or pursuing high education to gain new skills and knowledge that will help you step up in your career.

-If you are looking to enter the industry, then a qualification will help your resumé stand out, and can teach you valuable skills that you would otherwise have to learn on-the-job.
+If you're looking to enter the industry, then an online course could help your resumé stand out.
+Studying a qualification online can teach you valuable skills that you would otherwise have to learn on-the-job.

-Alternatively, if you have a more focused goal in mind, you could undertake a Certificate III in Individual Support (Disability) to help you on your career path – whether you are trying to break into the industry, or want to upskill.
+Alternatively, if you have a more focused goal in mind, you could undertake a CHC33015 Certificate III in Individual Support (Disability) to help you on your career path – whether you're trying to break into the industry, or want to upskill.

 Source: ABS Census 2016, Customised Report.
 Highest qualification completed by workers in this job (in any field of study).
 Qualifications needed by new workers might be different from the qualifications of workers already in the job.